omarmoreta/REST-rant-project/README.md

 ### How to use

 Go to the add places tab to add a place.
 Click on the place link after adding a place to leave a comment.
 You can delete the comment or edit the place.
-You can also delete the place and/or the comment.
+You can also delete the place.
 Everything will be saved on a MongoDB database, so feel comfortable browsing freely!

 ### Routes table